NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 Debates, seminars, book reviews and quizzes go on round the year, honing the communication skills and enhancing the knowledge of the future managers.
 Work shops are organized from time to time to facilitate the growth of the students and equip them for the challenges of the corporate world.

-Sri Balaji Society, Pune also plays host to various cultural endeavors like “Induction ceremony”, “Freshers Party” , “Drishti ” and many more.
+Sri Balaji University, Pune also plays host to various cultural endeavors like “Induction ceremony”, “Freshers Party” , “Drishti ” and many more.
 These festivals bring talents and a broad spectrum of divergent experiences, attributes and outlook providing an excellent opportunities of learning through interface.

 The Centres of Excellence are meant to organize training / grooming activities for increasing their knowledge / competitiveness.
 They can organize seminars, guest lectures / workshops to achieve this goal with prior concurrence of the Director – Academics.